dcam0050/SSM/README.md

-# SAM_Sheffield
+# SSM_Sheffield

 Authors: Uriel Martinez, Daniel Camilleri, Andreas Damianou, Luke Boorman
 email:   d.camilleri@sheffield.ac.uk

-A Synthetic Autobiographical Memory for the iCub robot.
+A Simple Synthetic Memory for the iCub robot.
 This module contains the core, which implements the high-level functionality, and the drivers which act as middleware between the perceptual system and the core.

 Pre-trained Action Recognition model and data can be downloaded [here](https://drive.google.com/open?id=0B6fkkRLTYjNLbjFFSEZtUmtHNk0).